hvolschenk/mikko-monthly-money/README.md

 $ docker-compose run --rm app npm i
 ```

+_There is currently an issue on Windows after installation when setting up the `git` commit hooks
+through [husky](https://www.npmjs.com/package/husky).
+This has to do with the volume mount not being
+owned by root.
+This does not stop the application from functioning, everything after this point
+should still function normally._

 ## Configuration

 Most application configuration is done through environment variables.
 These variables are set up in